-The company has registered approximately 2,500 patents in its history, including the automatic overflow, the shower rod, the sprinkler with adjustable jets and the kitchen tap with a pull-out spout.
+In its history, the manufacturer has registered approx. 2,500 patents, among others for the automatic overflow, the shower rod, the shower with adjustable jet types and the kitchen faucet with pull-out spout.

-Today, 68% of Hansgrohe is owned by the American Masco Corporation, with 32% of the shares held by the Klaus Grohe family.
+Today Hansgrohe is 68% owned by the US American Masco Corporation and 32% by the Klaus Grohe family.

-In addition to the Hansgrohe brand, the Axor brand is also part of the company.
+In addition to the Hansgrohe brand, the Axor brand also belongs to the company.

-The company has already been awarded the honorary prize for corporate design and design management by the state of North Rhine-Westphalia, Germany.
+The company has already been awarded the Honorary Prize for Corporate Design and Design Management by the state of North Rhine-Westphalia.

-Grohe or Hansgrohe – which faucets are better?
+Grohe or Hansgrohe – which faucets are best?

 You are not sure which of the two manufacturers you should choose?

-Or whether it’s even worth spending more money on an expensive brand’s fitting?
+Or is it even worth spending more money on an expensive branded faucet?

-Find out more about the fittings of the two industry giants on the following pages.
-There, among other things, we look at the technologies that are used in the fittings.
+Find out more about the products of the two industry giants on the following pages.
+Among other things, we take a look at the technologies used in the faucets.